Gustave Caillebotte: Patron and collector

 Caillebotte's sizable allowance, along with the parental inheritance he received, allowed him to paint without the pressure to sell his work.
-It also allowed him to help fund Impressionist exhibitions and support his fellow artists and friends (Claude Monet, Auguste Renoir, and Camille Pissarro among others) by purchasing their works and, at least in the case of Monet, paying the rent for their studios.
+It also allowed him to help fund Impressionist exhibitions and support his fellow artists and friends (Claude Monet, Auguste Renoir, and Camille Pissarro, among others) by purchasing their works and, at least in the case of Monet, paying the rent for their studios.

 Caillebotte bought his first Monet in 1875 and was especially helpful to that artist's career and financial survival.
 He was precise in his sponsorship; notably absent are works by Georges Seurat and Paul Gauguin, or any of the Symbolists.
-In 1890, he played a major role in assisting Claude Monet in organizing a public subscription and in persuading the French state to purchase Édouard Manet's 1863 Olympia.
+In 1890, he played a major role in assisting Claude Monet to organize a public subscription and persuade the French state to purchase Édouard Manet's Olympia (1863).